ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/1874-01-12-The-Ithaca-Daily-Journal-Ithaca-NY-p4" "500" /%}}
 {{% fig "mills-home/1875-12-20-Ithaca-Daily-Journal-Ithaca-NY-p4" "800x150" "" "top" /%}}

-Charles Personius was a Civil War veteran, having enlisted and mustered in 25 Aug 1862 at Middletown NY to Company G of the 50th Engineers Regiment with the rank of Private.
+Charles Personeus was a Civil War veteran, having enlisted and mustered in 25 Aug 1862 at Middletown NY to Company G of the 50th Engineers Regiment with the rank of Private.
 He mustered out 13 Jun 1865, Fort Barry VA, under Colonel Pettes, with the rank of Sergeant, having been promoted twice.
 (New York: Report of the Adjutant-General 1893-1906, ancestry.com)

 The following from the 50th Engineer Regiment unit roster does differ slightly in some details.